The Vortex SmartWinch

 No, but we recommend the one we offer since we have tested it.
 We custom ordered our batteries straight from the factory.
 It is important to get sufficient "continuous output" to ensure you can feed the motor with enough power to get the torque (tow tension) you need.
 For tandem towing and towing in stronger winds, this requirement can be quite demanding.

-To get our max output our motor controller can handle, we had to get the 75Ah battery - a very expensive batter but are getting an estimate of about 80 tows per charge!
+To get our max output our motor controller can handle, we had to get the 75Ah battery - a very expensive battery but are getting an estimate of about 80 tows per charge!

 What tow releases can you use with it?